Distribution-Free Model for Community Detection: Method: DFA

-where $\mathcal{M}_{n, K_{0}, K}$ is the set of $n\times K_{0}$ matrices with only $K$ different rows. \item use $M^{*}$ to obtain the labels vector $\ell$. \end{itemize} For convenience, call the last two steps as ``Apply k-means on all rows of $U$ with $K$ communities to obtain $\ell$''.
+where $\mathcal{M}_{n, K_{0}, K}$ is the set of $n\times K_{0}$ matrices with only $K$ different rows. \item Use $M^{*}$ to obtain the labels vector $\ell$, i.e., if $M^{*}(i,:)=M^{*}(j,:)$, then nodes $i$ and $j$ are in the same community for $i,j\in[n]$. \end{itemize} For convenience, call the last two steps ``Apply k-means on all rows of $U$ with $K$ communities to obtain $\ell$''.
 By Lemma \ref{GenUrUc}, Ideal DFA exactly returns $\ell$, and this supports the identifiability of DFM in turn.
 To extend the ideal case to the real case, we introduce some notations for further study.

 Let $W$ be an $n\times n$ symmetric random matrix such that all elements of $W$ are independent random variables satisfying